gcapolongo/506smallbusiness/README.md

 Email: mirchmasala@gmail.com --
 Password: masala

-Or you can register a different email and password and use those credentials to log in.
-The credentials are written to the firebase database also.
+Or you can register a restaurant by pressing the "Register Restaurant" button and providing proper credentials that will take you to the restaurant's version of the app.

 Bug Tracker in Test Folder